roderrickcourtney/Azure-Config-AD/README.md

 <img src="https://i.imgur.com/XnDeUOB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Use a random account generating script to create at least 100 users for this lab.
-Upload script via Powershell ISE (run as administrator) to Client-1.
+Upload script via "Powershell ISE" (run as administrator) to Client-1.
 This will create 100 new users with random names.
 This is done to simulate employees within the company.
 </p>
 <br />